PorkPy/research_blogger/blog.md

 ---

-You can find the full code for this project on my GitHub repository: [Link to Your GitHub Repository](#)
+You can find the full code for this project on my GitHub repository: [https://github.com/PorkPy/research_blogger/blob/main/code/research_blogger_example.ipynb](#)